rampal-punia/python-tutorials/1_getting_started/6_styles_and_conventions.md

 a = b + 5   # This is an inline comment.
 ```

+### Multiline comments

-For documenting a Python function, class or module use triple quotes. `""" """`
+Wrap lines in triple quotes  `""" """` for multiline comments.
+In Python, we use triple quotes for documenting a Python function, class or module also.

 ```python
 def add(a, b):